hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.md

 -   `staging_directory` (string) - This is the directory where all the configuration of Puppet by Packer will be placed.
-By default this is "/tmp/packer-puppet-masterless" when guest_os_type unix and "C:/Windows/Temp/packer-puppet-masterless" when windows.
+By default this is "/tmp/packer-puppet-masterless" when guest OS type is unix and "C:/Windows/Temp/packer-puppet-masterless" when windows.
     This directory doesn't need to exist but must have proper permissions so that the SSH user that Packer uses is able to create directories and write into this folder.
     If the permissions are not correct, use a shell provisioner prior to this to configure